 When I first saw Tower Bridge up close and personal in 2008 my first thought was “Wedding Cake!”
 Because the bridge is literally an explosion of beauty and functionality at the same time.

 Our hotel was next to the bridge, although the sun did rule out any photography from the late afternoon, and I was never much good with “night shots”.

-I visited “The Engine Room” at the time and It was one of those glorious places of huge silent machines and polished brass.
+I visited “The Engine Room” at the time and it was one of those glorious cathedrals of huge silent machines and polished brass.
 The bridge is a combined bascule and suspension bridge and was built in 1886–1894.
 It is now owned and maintained by the Bridge House Estates, a charitable trust overseen by the City of London Corporation.

 At the time It was too late in the afternoon to visit the bridge itself so it was added to my long list of things to see/do in London if/when I ever got there again.

 In 2013 I got there again, and this time I went on the bridge tour.
 I cannot give an exact date when this happened but I think it was on the same day that I did the mammoth walk.
 I covered a lot of ground on these excursions though, but this one was very early in March 2013.

 The tour takes you up the southern tower by lift, across the walkway and down the other tower.
 The surprising thing is that instead of the towers being solid structures they are really hollow spaces with girders and stairs and nothing more substantial than that.
 Granted, the building was a product of the Victorian age so even the inside was spectacular.